 Steelers fan chokes pregnant Chargers fan at game, photos and video show

-A Pittsburgh Steelers fan was caught in stunning photos and video choking a pregnant San Diego Chargers supporter during Sunday’s game at Pennsylvania's Heinz Field.
+A Pittsburgh Steelers fan was caught in stunning photos and video choking a pregnant Los Angeles Chargers supporter during Sunday’s game at Pennsylvania's Heinz Field.

 The altercation appears to begin with a man in a suit emblazoned with Chargers logos fighting a man dressed in blue jeans and wearing a black jacket.
 At one point, a woman in a Chargers jersey -- who is reportedly pregnant -- steps in the middle of the fracas.
 As she intervenes, the Steelers fan in the black jacket, who has not been identified, is seen grabbing her throat.